Margaret Hamilton (publisher): Career

-She studied librarianship in her higher education at the University of Sydney.
+Hamilton studied librarianship in her higher education at the University of Sydney.
 Following her schooling, she first worked as a librarian at the Parramatta City Library where she was a children's librarian.
 During her librarianship, she encountered Maurice Saxby, a well known figure in the children's book industry, whom she credits with inspiring her passion towards children's books, for sixteen years and then a bookseller in a bookshop.
-She also worked at the publishing company Hodder & Stoughton Australia (acquired by Hachette Australia in 2004) eventually becoming Director of Publishing there.
+She also worked at the publishing company Hodder & Stoughton Australia eventually becoming Director of Publishing there.

 In 1987, she discontinued her current job as Director of Publishing at Hodder & Stoughton to begin her own publishing company Margaret Hamilton Books with her husband Max Hamilton.
 Her philosophy in starting the company Margaret Hamilton Books was 'that children have a right to the best of everything, especially books’.

-To promote Margaret Hamilton Books, Hamilton personally attended book fairs such as the Bologna Children's Book Fair, a fair centred around the children's book industry in Italy, 27 times in order to promote her books to a widespread audience.She received the Dromkeen Medal and Nan Chauncy Award in 2004.
+To promote Margaret Hamilton Books, Hamilton personally attended book fairs such as the Bologna Children's Book Fair, a fair centred around the children's book industry in Italy, 27 times in order to promote her books to a widespread audience.
+She received the Dromkeen Medal and Nan Chauncy Award in 2004.
 In 2008, she also received the Order of Australia Medal, ‘for service to the arts through the promotion of children’s literature and literacy and through support for authors and illustrators’.
 Margaret Hamilton Books, was an imprint of Scholastic Australia from 1996 to 2001.

 Hamilton served as National President of the Children’s Book Council of Australia from 1991 to 1992, and was a National Board Member of the CBCA until April 2017 when she formally retired.

 Margaret Hamilton retired from publishing in 2001 but occasionally worked with other children's books authors and illustrators such as Glenda Millard, Stephen Michael King, and Patricia Mullins as a freelancer.

-On 13 November 2010, she opened a centre for children's books in a cottage called Pinerolo at the Blackheath town in the Blue Mountains.
+On 13 November 2010, she opened a centre for children's books in a cottage called Pinerolo in Blackheath in the Blue Mountains.
 Her aim for Pinerolo is to “promote Australian picture books and their creators, educate children and adults about picture books, provide a venue for the exhibition of original artwork and bring people interested in picture books together in an inspiring environment.”
 Pinerolo, the children’s book cottage, contains the biggest collection of original picture book artworks in all of New South Wales.
 It also has a research library collection of children’s books.
 The cottage also has regular programs, courses, workshops, and school talks with authors and illustrators affiliated with the centre.
 It also serves as a peaceful retreat location and residence for children’s books writers and artists.

 In 2014, she published her first picture book B is for Bedtime (illustrated by Anna Pignataro).
 Her second picture book Counting Through the Day was published in May 2016 at the Children's Book Council of Australia annual National Conference.